 Day 3 • Explore the South Coast & Vík

-Drive Route: Selfoss > Vík (~1 hr 45 mins without stops)
+Drive Route: Selfoss > Vík (2+ hrs with stops listed below, ~1 hr 45 mins without stops)

 The south coast drive of your 6 day winter Iceland road trip might… MIGHT… be one of my favorite days?
 I don’t know it’s impossible to truly pick a favorite.
 However it does have some of the most iconic/famous spots on the entire island and is therefore a must-add to your Iceland winter trip.